elektronaut/growl_notify_osascript/Readme.md

-# GrowlNotify
+# GrowlNotifyOsascript

+This is a fork of Scott Davis' excellent [GrowlNotify gem](https://github.com/scottdavis/growl_notify).

-This gem is based on the rb-appscript bindings to applescript
+The original is based on the rb-appscript bindings to Applescript, which unfortunately doesn't support Kernel::fork.
+This gem uses Applescript piped through the osascript utility instead.

-Benefits over all other growl gems:

-1. The user doesn't need to do anything but install the gem - no growl settings need to be changed and `growlnotify` cli doesn't need to be installed
-2. Thats about it

 ## Usage